Kevin-RN/Computer-Graphics/C++/Water Levels.md

-You are given a structure with diering heights at dierent indexes.
-You are tasked with calculating the total possible water that can be held within the structure due to indexes diering in heights.
+You are given a structure with differing heights at different indexes.
+You are tasked with calculating the total possible water that can be held within the structure due to indexes differing in heights.

 You are also given a method called WaterLevels which takes an std::list10 con- taining the heights at each index.
 The method is defined as shown below.